 Structure vs Content

 Having coverage for both the structure and the contents is imperative.
-For instance, structure would be everything that makes up the condo itself such as flooring, counter tops, cabinets, lighting, carpeting, etc. Basically, if you were to remove all of your items such as furniture and personal belongings, what is left is the structure.
+For instance, the structure would be everything that makes up the condo itself such as flooring, counter tops, cabinets, lighting, carpeting, etc. If you were to remove all your items such as furniture and personal belongings, what is left is the structure.
 Items that make up content includes your items such as furniture, jewelry, electronics, area rugs, and collectibles.

 Of course, it is also important to discuss your needs with your agent if you have special items such as collectible baseball cards or expensive artwork.

 If the Condominium Association has insurance, you can rest assured that there is coverage for the building’s common areas, as well as liability insurance.
 However, this will not help you in the event of something that happens to the interior of your home.
 For instance, here are a few of the things that are not covered under the Condominium Association or Homeowner’s Association:

 - Burglary or Theft.
 If someone breaks into your condominium and robs you, the Condominium Association is not going to be responsible for your loss.